Claudio Ranieri takes over at Roma following Eusebio Di Francesco's departure | Goal.com

 “When Roma call you, it’s impossible to say no.”

-Ranieri most recently was in charge for a disastrous spell at Fulham, having won only three of his 17 total matches in charge of the club after taking over for Slavisa Jokanovic in November.
+Just eight days ago Ranieri was sacked by Fulham, after winning only three of his 17 matches in charge of the club after taking over for Slavisa Jokanovic in November.

-The stint will be Ranieri's second in charge of the club, having previously managed the Italian side from 2009 to 2011.
+The stint will be his second in charge of the club, having previously managed the Italian side from 2009 to 2011.

-Roma, Ranieri's boyhood club, finished second in the league under Ranieri before the manager resigned in February 2011.
+Roma, Ranieri's boyhood club, finished second in the league in his only full season at the helm before resigning in February 2011.

 “We are delighted to welcome Claudio Ranieri back to the club,” said Roma president Jim Pallotta.